yousefelassal/quote-cron/README.md

 > But what is liberty without wisdom, and without virtue?
 It is the greatest of all possible evils; for it is folly, vice, and madness, without tuition or restraint.

 > Never put off till tomorrow what you can do today.

+> Always be yourself, express yourself, have faith in yourself, do not go out and look for a successful personality and duplicate it.